Skip to main content

 Image 1 has a beige background and logo.
 Image 2 has a gray background and different logo.
 Image 3 has a blue background and white logo.

-Why has Apply to all lost some of my changes?
+Why has "Apply to all" lost some of my changes?

-• You're on iOS or Android and used the Next feature.
+• Used the Next feature.

-• You edited the images differently
+• Edited the images differently

 If you didn't use the Next feature and have lost changes while editing a batch, contact support for assistance.